 "Mitigating circumstances" are unavoidable and unexpected events that directly interfere with your pursuit of a course and are beyond your control.
 Examples of reasons VA may accept are extended illness and unscheduled changes in your employment.
 Examples of reasons VA may not accept are withdrawal to avoid a failing grade or dislike of the instructor.
 VA may ask you to furnish evidence to support your reason for a change.
 If a serious injury or illness caused the change, obtain a statement from your doctor.
-If a change in employment caused the change, obtain a statement from your employer.
+If a change in employment caused the change, obtain a statement from your doctor.
+If a change in employment caused the change, obtain a statement from your doctor.